Chapter Five - Gestures

 More Novels By Refioe Mooi

 My father on the other hand was tickled by the sight and consumption of white wine and for a very long time I could not understand because for someone of his caliber, I thought he would be fond of whiskeys and other beverages similar to the latter but he chose a different path, yet unlike my mother, my father specifically preferred expensive bottles of wine and if it was not expensive, oftentimes he would be reluctant to drink it and he would do that with blatancy.
 I did not like that about him, I honestly did not like that side of him, it was very discourteous but he was adamant and fixed in his ways and there was nothing I could do about that but my current problem was his mindset of only accepting expensive bottles of wine.
 I wanted to get him one, just to show him that even though we did not see eye to eye, I still loved him.
-You may ask, why not get him a different gift, unfortunately, my father was only in love with expensive things, such as clothes, shoes and food, so wine was the only thing I could buy for him, I could not buy food for him, for there was always a lot of food at home and I was not complaining about getting my father a gift, I just did not want to spend too much of the money I had made because it was all I had and my father had made it clear that he would not help me, should I take a different course and that was my present plight, so I was a bit hesitant.
+You may ask, why not get him a different gift, unfortunately, my father was only in love with expensive things, such as clothes, shoes and cars, so wine was the only thing I could buy for him, I could not buy food for him, because there was always a lot of it at home and I was not complaining about getting my father a gift, I just did not want to spend too much of the money I had made because it was all I had and my father had made it clear that he would not help me, should I take a different course and that was my present plight, so I was a bit hesitant.

 Yet, despite my hesitation, I went ahead and bought him a bottle of wine that was dear to him, and I will not lie, it had cost me an arm and a leg but I got it for him because I wanted to show him that I loved him, and that I was grateful for all that he had done for me.
 Furthermore, I harbored some form of hope in my heart that this gift would help us to mend fences, though I was a bit sluggish to fully embrace that possibility because I knew that my father was a hard nut to crack.

-Donate Here (PayPal)
+| Donate Here (PayPal) |

 "Steven."
 Once again my mother tried to get my father's attention since her first attempt was ignored.
 "I know you dislike what Nathan did but look, he is really trying to make amends."
 My mother was really trying her best to speak on my behalf but it seemed as though she was talking to a wall.
 "At least open it and see what Nathan bought for you, I am begging you my love, I sincerely do not find pleasure in having to see you and Nathan being hostile to each other like this, it is putting me between a rock and a hard place, causing hostility upon me."